Blue in culture: Renaissance

 In the Renaissance, a revolution occurred in painting; artists began to paint the world as it was actually seen, with perspective, depth, shadows, and light from a single source.
 Artists had to adapt their use of blue to the new rules.
 In medieval paintings, blue was used to attract the attention of the viewer to the Virgin Mary, and identify her.
 In Renaissance paintings, artists tried to create harmonies between blue and red, lightening the blue with lead white paint and adding shadows and highlights.
 Raphael was a master of this technique, carefully balancing the reds and the blues so no one colour dominated the picture.

 Ultramarine was the most prestigious blue of the Renaissance, and patrons sometimes specified that it be used in paintings they commissioned.
 The contract for the Madone des Harpies by Andrea del Sarto (1514) required that the robe of the Virgin Mary be coloured with ultramarine costing "at least five good florins an ounce."
 Good ultramarine was more expensive than gold; in 1508 the German painter Albrecht Dürer reported in a letter that he had paid twelve ducats – the equivalent of 41 g of gold – for just 30 g of ultramarine.

 Often painters or clients saved money by using less expensive blues, such as azurite smalt, or pigments made with indigo, but this sometimes caused problems.
 Pigments made from azurite were less expensive, but tended to turn dark and green with time.
 An example is the robe of the Virgin Mary in The Madonna and Child Enthroned with Saints by Raphael in the Metropolitan Museum in New York.
 The Virgin Mary's azurite blue robe has degraded into a greenish-black.

 The introduction of oil painting changed the way colours looked and how they were used.
-Ultramarine pigment, for instance, was much darker when used in oil painting than when used in tempera painting, in frescoes.
-To balance their colours, Renaissance artists like Raphael added white to lighten the ultramarine.
+Ultramarine pigment, for instance, was much darker when used in oil painting than when used in tempera paintings or in frescoes.
+To balance their colors, Renaissance artists like Raphael added white to lighten the ultramarine.
 The sombre dark blue robe of the Virgin Mary became a brilliant sky blue.
 Titian created his rich blues by using many thin glazes of paint of different blues and violets which allowed the light to pass through, which made a complex and luminous colour, like stained glass.
 He also used layers of finely ground or coarsely ground ultramarine, which gave subtle variations to the blue.